sverhees/master_villages/README.md

 #### Villages

-A list of villages in the Republic of Daghestan, the Chechen and Ingush Republics, and adjacent regions where East Caucasian languages are spoken.
+A list of villages in the Republic of Dagestan, the Chechen and Ingush Republics, and adjacent regions where East Caucasian languages are spoken.

 * **village** - name of the village in Latin script
 * **lat** - latitudinal coordinates